zonemaster/zonemaster-backend/docs/API.md

 ## API method: `version_info`

-Returns the version of the Zonemaster RPC API daemon and Zonemaster Engine software combination
+Returns the version of the Zonemaster Backend and Zonemaster Engine software combination

 Example request:
 ```json